maxron84/Terminal-Chat-Program/docs/security/SECURITY_ENHANCEMENT_CONCEPT.md

 ---

-**Ready to proceed?** This concept provides the foundation for implementing secure, cloud-ready Vibe Cozy Chat.
+**Ready to proceed?** This concept provides the foundation for implementing secure, cloud-ready Terminal Chat.
 Each component is modular and can be developed/tested independently.

 **Estimated Timeline:** 3-4 weeks for full implementation **Difficulty:** High (requires security expertise)